wbudic/PerlCNF/CNF_Specs.md

 20. Database storage encountered constants override file set ones.
     1. i.e. User of application has set them.
 21. CNF Constant values can be changed in the script file.
-    1. If not present in script file, then an application setting must procede with its default.
+    1. If not present in script file, then an application setting must proceed with its default.
     2. CNF Constants can be declared only once during initial parsing of script files.
-    3. Rule of thumb is that Constants are synchonized with an applications release version.
+    3. Rule of thumb is that Constants are synchronized with an applications release version.
     4. Static constants, are script or code only assigned values.
-    5. CNF Anons can overide in contrast previously assigned value.
+    5. CNF Anons can override in contrast previously assigned value.
 22. A CNF Anon is similar to constants but a more simpler property and value only pair.
-    1. Anons are so called because they are unknown or unexpected by the configuration framework, store to object intermidiate.
+    1. Anons are so called because they are unknown or unexpected by the configuration framework, store to object intermediate.
     2. Constants that turn up in the anon list, are a good indicator that they are not handled from script.
 Forgotten become anons.
     3. Anons similar to constants, once in the database, overtake the scripted or application default settings value.
     4. Static anons, are those that are set in the database, and/or are not merged with application defaults.
-    5. Anons hashed are programatically accessed separately to constants.
+    5. Anons hashed are programmatically accessed separately to constants.
        1. It is fine to have several different applications, to share same storage, even if they have different implementation.
-       2. Contants will be specific to application, while anons can change in different purpose script files.
+       2. Constants will be specific to application, while anons can change in different purpose script files.
 23. Anon is not instruction processed.
 Hence anonymous in nature for its value.
 24. Anon has no signifier, and doesn't need to have an application default.
 25. Anon value is in best practice and in general synchronized, from script to database configuration.